adriandoonan/improv-toolbox/src/content/exercises/cliffweb-pass-the-card.md

 ---
-name: "Pass The Card"
+name: Pass The Card
-purpose: "SceneWork"
+purpose: SceneWork
-shortDescription: "After you do this exercise, you will notice scenes where someone is constantly repeating the same information again and again, as if they are trying to pass a card to their scene partner.
-If they\u2019re repeating themselves, it\u2019s time for the other person to accept the offer, or else the person just needs to adjust and drop it to talk about something else."
-description: |
-  This is an exercise from teacher Corey Brown to practice giving and receiving offers.
+shortDescription: This is an exercise from teacher Corey Brown to practice giving and receiving offers.
 Two people up.
+description: This is an exercise from teacher Corey Brown to practice giving and receiving offers.
+Two people up.
 Give one a playing card (or a business card or even a scrap of paper).
-Then give them a suggestion.
-Either person can start regardless of who has the card.
-Continue the scene until the person with the card makes any kind of an offer.
-“Man, I’m beat,” or “You look happy,” or “Nice weather outside.”
-Or a more indirect one, like, “John, get in my office,” which implies they’re at work and that the other person works for him, probably.
-At that point—when the person with the card adds something—he passes the card to the other person.
-The card represents his offer.…
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Scene work"
+- Scene work
-source: "cliffweb; Will Hines - How to be the greatest improviser on earth"
+source: cliffweb; Will Hines - How to be the greatest improviser on earth

-credit: "unclaimed"
+credit: Will Hines
 ---

 This is an exercise from teacher Corey Brown to practice giving and receiving offers.